TEXT

 her family and friends would be surprised by her discovery with the handkerchief.

-She counts each second, leaving enough time for the handkerchief to soak up enough colours,
+She counts each second, leaving enough time for the handkerchief to soak up

 and she peals it off carefully...